IsaacNicholls1/vin-rouge/README.md

 # Use of AI #

-User Cases and Reflections:
+## Co-Pilot

-Throughout this project, I extensively utilised GitHub Copilot to enhance development and streamline testing.
+- Throughout this project, I extensively utilised Copilot to enhance development and streamline testing.
 As this was my first experience with AI tools on such a scale, I found Copilot to be an invaluable collaborator throughout the entire process.

-## Co-Pilot

 - Using Copilot throughout this project has been invaluable in several ways.
 Copilot has provided detailed, step-by-step guidance, which has been crucial in resolving technical issues related to Django migrations and database schema.
 - It has also offered design feedback, helping to ensure that the review form on the wine detail page is both user-friendly and visually appealing.